strongloop/loopback/test/README.md

 <a name="model-modelextend"></a>
 ## Model.extend()
-Create a new model by extending an existing model..
+Create a new model by extending an existing model.

 ```js
 var User = loopback.Model.extend('test-user', {